-- 2.2.7 All rope snaps used in a fall-protection / work-positioning system shall be of the self-closing, self-locking type and shall be manufactured to meet or exceed the minimum accepted industry safety standard. - 2.2.8 The non-working end of any lanyard used in a fall protection / work-position system shall have a fixed termination, such as a fixed stopper knot, eye splice, stitched eye, etc., that does not permit the non-working end of the lanyard to advance through the friction device (friction hitch, frame loaded ascender, cam loaded ascender) or be securely connected to a rated connection point on the harness/saddle. - 2.2.9 Screw links shall be manufactured to meet or exceed the minimum accepted industry safety standard and be mechanically tightened to ensure that they will not open during use. - 2.2.10 A carabiner used as part of a climber's primary fall-protection/work-positioning system shall be manufactured to meet or exceed the minimum accepted industry safety standard.
+- 2.2.8 All rope snaps used in a fall-protection / work-positioning system shall be of the selfclosing, self-locking type and shall be manufactured to meet or exceed the minimum accepted industry safety standard. - 2.2.9 Screw links shall be manufactured to meet or exceed the minimum accepted industry safety standard and be mechanically tightened to ensure that they will not open during use. - 2.2.10 A carabiner used as part of a climber's primary fall-protection/work-positioning system shall be manufactured to meet or exceed the minimum accepted industry safety standard.
 It shall be self-closing and double auto-locking and shall require a minimum of two separate operations to prepare the gate to open.
-Failure to abide by this rule may result in disqualification. - 2.2.11 Carabiners used as part of a climber's primary fall-protection/work-positioning system shall not be chain linked to other carabiners or connecting links. - 2.2.12 No equipment used in a fall-protection/work-positioning system shall incorporate quick-release mechanisms.
+Failure to abide by this rule may result in disqualification. - 2.2.11 Carabiners used as part of a climber's primary fall-protection/work-positioning system shall not be chain-linked to other carabiners or connecting links. - 2.2.12 No equipment used in a fall-protection/work-positioning system shall incorporate quickrelease mechanisms.
 Where applicable, quick-release mechanisms must be replaced with a manufacturer-approved bolt and nut assembly. - 2.2.13 Contestants, judges, technicians, and other approved individuals shall wear safety glasses at all times while inside the event safety perimeter.
 Permission may be granted by the head judge of the event for the climber to stop and briefly remove safety glasses for cleaning, changing, etc. The event timing will continue and not be stopped.
 Safety glasses must be impact resistant, provide wrap-around eye protection, and be manufactured to meet or exceed the minimum accepted industry safety standard. - 2.2.14 Contestants, judges, technicians, and other approved individuals shall wear appropriate head protection at all times while inside the event safety perimeter.
 Hard hats and climbing style helmets shall be manufactured to meet or exceed the minimum accepted industry safety standard and have been approved by the manufacturer for use in that application.
-Contestants and technicians who are working aloft must wear climbing style helmets.
-(2011) - 2.2.15 All activity aloft (Work Climb, Masters' Challenge, Aerial Rescue, Secured Footlock, and Belayed Speed Climb) must be done with the aid of a work-positioning or fall-protection system.
-A contestant shall be secured at all times while ascending into the tree, while performing the event task, and until he/she returns to the ground. - 2.2.16 A suitable fall-protection system requires that the climbing line always be crotched above the - 2.2.17 When footlocking, a contestant shall not wrap the Prusik cord around his/her arm. - 2.2.18 Infractions of the work-positioning/fall-protection rule will result in lost points or disqualification at the discretion of the judges.
-Infractions include failure to keep the system taut (not having so much slack in the climbing line that the loop of slack hangs below the contestant's feet), or brief instances of being open to a fall or climbing above the tie-in point.
-Flagrant disregard for this rule will result in disqualification. - 2.2.19 Contestants, judges, technicians, and officials must wear appropriate footwear and clothing during competition.
+Contestants and technicians who are working aloft must wear climbing style helmets. - 2.2.15 Contestants, judges, technicians, and officials must wear appropriate footwear and clothing during competition.
 ITCC-issued clothing must be worn while participating in the preliminary events, the Head-to-Head Footlock competition, the Masters' Challenge, and at all award ceremonies.
 Appropriate footwear is defined as a boot that covers the foot and ankle and that is constructed with a suitable sole and upper portion.
-The upper portion of the
+The upper portion of the boot should provide protection from penetration.
+The sole should provide proper traction for work on the ground as well as when working aloft.